-The Equal Protection Clause requires states to "avoid arbitrary and disparate treatment of the members of its electorate."22 Each citizen "has a constitutionally protected right to participate in elections on an equal basis with other citizens in the jurisdiction."23 "Having once granted the right to vote on equal terms, the State may not, by later arbitrary and disparate treatment, value one person's vote over that of another."24 Among other things, this requires "specific rules designed to ensure uniform treatment" in order to prevent "arbitrary and disparate treatment to voters."25
+The Equal Protection Clause requires states to "avoid arbitrary and disparate treatment of the members of its electorate."
+Each citizen "has a constitutionally protected right to participate in elections on an equal basis with other citizens in the jurisdiction."
+"Having once granted the right to vote on equal terms, the State may not, by later arbitrary and disparate treatment, value one person's vote over that of another."
+Among other things, this requires "specific rules"